sujata-saini/bookthehotel/README.md

 JavaScript – Dynamic functionality like form validation and interactive elements.

-<b>Folder Structure</b>
+Folder Structure

 hotel-booking-website/
 │
-├── index.html
+├── index.html          # Homepage
-└── styles.css        # Main stylesheet
+├── styles.css          # Main stylesheet
-└── script.js        # JavaScript functions
+├── script.js           # JavaScript functions
 └── assets/
     ├── images/         # Images used in the project └── icons/          # Icons

-<b>Future Enhancements</b>
+    Future Enhancements

-Add a backend with a database to store bookings.
+.Add a backend with a database to store bookings.

-Implement user authentication.
+.Implement user authentication.

-Add payment integration for real bookings.
+.Add payment integration for real bookings.

-Filter and search hotels by location, price, or amenities.
+.Filter and search hotels by location, price, or amenities.